Ahmedsaed/100-days-of-code/README.md

 **Progress:**

 - Watched a lecture about BST algorithm and solved some problems
-- Attended a lecture on agile
+- Attended a webinar on agile

 ### Day 82: April 17, 2022